Holmdel Park: Historic Longstreet Farm

 Historic Longstreet Farm is a living history farm that recreates agricultural life of the 1890s.
 Interpreters dress in period clothing and perform typical year round farming and domestic activities, including seasonal planting and harvesting of crops and raising livestock.
-The farm is listed on the National Register of Historic Places.
+The farm is listed on the National Register of Historic Places, as well as the Holmes-Hendrickson House located on the farm.

 The farm was purchased by the Monmouth County Park System in 1967 to preserve the county's rural past.
 The farm opened to the public in 1972 as Historic Longstreet Farm.

 Historic Longstreet Farm is a fairly complete example of a typical nineteenth-century farm created by Dutch settlers in New Jersey.
 The farmstead consists of a 14-room Federal-style farmhouse, a Dutch barn, and a collection of nineteenth-century farm outbuildings.

-Historic Longstreet Farm is open daily year round, free of charge.
+Historic Longstreet Farm is open daily year-round, free of charge.

 David C. Shaw Arboretum

 The David C. Shaw Arboretum is a 20 acre horticultural display created by the Monmouth County Shade Tree Commission.
 The arboretum was created in 1963 and is named for a former superintendent.
 The arboretum initially started with 87 trees but now boasts nearly 3000 specimens.
+The arboretum was designed by landscape architect and taxonomist Robert B. Clark, professor of Ornamental Horticulture at Rutgers University.